Central New Mexico, New Mexico, United States of America: What to pack, what to wear, and when to go [2024]

 February

-If you go to Central New Mexico in February, you will notice that it can be very chilly.
+If you go to Central New Mexico in February, you will notice that it is cold.
 Expect it to rain or snow once in a while.
 Daytime temperatures are in the high 40s F (single digits C).

 What to wear/what to pack: